 Companies facing environmental cleanup liability typically confront claims that are brought multiple decades after the alleged polluting activity took place.
 This passage of time often results in the loss or disappearance of crucial historic documents, including insurance policies, necessary to respond to the claims.
 Historic general liability insurance policies issued before pollution exclusions became commonplace in the 1970s are of particular value in protecting a company from exposure to “long-tail” environmental liability.
 Finding these policies, or evidence of their existence, therefore is a must.
+Companies without general liability insurance may want to seek out such policies, like those from feingoldco.com, to ensure that they are covered.
 A recent New Jersey federal court decision serves as a helpful reminder that when the actual policies cannot be located, even limited documentary evidence of their existence, when buttressed by the expert testimony of a credentialed insurance archaeologist, may be sufficient to prove the coverage and facilitate recovery.
+If this is not possible, then the next option may be to turn to https://insuranceoctopus.co.uk/tradesman-contractors-insurance/plant-and-machinery-insurance/ for help and advice.

 In E.M.
 Sergeant Pulp & Chemical Co., Inc. v.
 Travelers Indemnity Co., Inc., Civ.
 No. 12-1741, 2015 WL 9413094 (D.N.J.
 Jan.
 17, 2017), the plaintiff policyholder was seeking insurance coverage for defense and indemnity relating to environmental pollution claims arising out of a New Jersey site.
 The policyholder, a distributor of heavy industrial inorganic chemicals and raw materials, owned property in Newark from 1942 to 1984.
 In 2004, the United States Environmental Protection Agency notified the policyholder that it was a Potentially Responsible Party (“PRP”) with respect to the Diamond Alkali Superfund Site.
 In 2009, the policyholder was sued as a third-party defendant in a lawsuit alleging property damage caused by environmental pollution from activities occurring 50-75 years ago.